The APX-hardness of the Traveling Tournament Problem: Introduction

-For $k=2$, the NP-hardness is still unknown but a PTAS has already been found~\cite{thielen2012approximation,imahori20211+,DBLP:conf/ijcai/ZhaoX21}.
-For $k=3$, Thielen and Westphal~\cite{thielen2011complexity} proved the NP-hardness by a reduction from 3-SAT.
-Using a generalized reduction from $k$-SAT, Chatterjee~\cite{DBLP:journals/corr/abs-2110-02300} proved the NP-hardness for any fixed $k>3$.
-When $k\geq n-1$, the bounded-by-$k$ constraint loses its meaning and the traveling distance of a team can be as short as that of a TSP.
-We may simply use $k=n-1$ to denote this case.
-For $k=n-1$, Bhattacharyya~\cite{bhattacharyya2016complexity} proved the NP-hardness using a reduction from $(1,2)$-TSP, i.e., a special case of TSP where the edge weights are either 1 or 2.
-Recently, using an L-reduction from $(1,2)$-TSP, Bendayan \emph{et al.}~\cite{2022apx} further proved the APX-hardness of TTP-$(n-1)$.
+For $k=2$, NP-hardness is still unknown but a polynomial-time approximation scheme (PTAS) has already been found~\cite{thielen2012approximation,imahori20211+,DBLP:conf/ijcai/ZhaoX21}.
+For $k=3$, Thielen and Westphal~\cite{thielen2011complexity} proved NP-hardness by a reduction from 3-SAT.
+Using a generalized reduction from $k$-SAT, Chatterjee~\cite{DBLP:journals/corr/abs-2110-02300} proved NP-hardness for any fixed $k>3$.
+When $k\geq n-1$, the at-most-$k$ constraint loses its meaning and the traveling distance of a team could be as short as that in the Traveling Salesman Problem (TSP), and we use $k=n-1$ to denote this case.
+For $k=n-1$, the problem is also known as the Unconstrained TTP.
+Bhattacharyya~\cite{bhattacharyya2016complexity} proved NP-hardness of TTP-$(n-1)$ using a reduction from $(1,2)$-TSP, i.e., a special case of TSP where the edge weights are either 1 or 2.
+Using a linear reduction (L-reduction) from $(1,2)$-TSP, Bendayan \emph{et al.}~\cite{2022apx} further proved APX-hardness of TTP-$(n-1)$.
 So, there is no PTAS for TTP-$(n-1)$ unless P=NP.

 Since TTP-2 admits a PTAS while TTP-$(n-1)$ does not, a natural question is whether TTP-$k$ admits a PTAS or not for any fixed $k\geq 3$.
 In this paper, we answer this question by proving that TTP-$k$ is APX-hard for any fixed $k\geq 3$.
 A summary of the current-known complexities of TTP-$k$ is shown in Table~\ref{overview}.